Finnaware/Finn-Pokelatro/README.md

 145. ??? as Bootstraps
 146. Arceus as Canio
 147. Dialga as Triboulet
-148. Giratina as Yorick
+148. Palkia as Yorick
-149. Galarian Weezing as Chicot
+149. Yveltal as Chicot
-150. Palkia as Perkeo
+150. Giratina as Perkeo